CKs-Technology-News/PrivacyTools/README.md

 - [posidon notes](https://github.com/leoxshn/posidonNotes) – This is a very minimal Android note taking app.
 It has a nice design, but very minimal functionality.
 You can write, edit and delete notes, that's it.
 - [sNotz](https://f-droid.org/app/com.sunilpaulmathew.snotz) – An open-source and completely offline application to manage simple notes.
 - [uNote](https://f-droid.org/en/packages/app.varlorg.unote/) – Lightweight and minimalist notepad.
+- [Xournalpp Mobile](https://gitlab.com/TheOneWithTheBraid/xournalpp_mobile) – A port of the main features of Xournal++ to various Flutter platforms like Android, iOS and the Web.
 - [Zettel Notes](https://thedoc.eu.org/zettel-notes/) - Android Markdown app with GPG encryption and WebDAV sync.